 Hall concluded, “Remember, batteries have a finite amount of power and energy to deliver.
 The more you cycle your batteries, the less life you will have.”

-Make Maintenance a Priority
+Make Truck Battery Maintenance a Priority

 In most cases, batteries last three to five years, depending on the weather conditions they operate in, electronic demand, driving habits, and maintenance.

-Even so, there are a few warning signs that can indicate a battery is reaching the end of its useful life, said Hall of EnerSys.
+Even so, there are a few warning signs that can indicate a truck's battery is reaching the end of its useful life, said Hall of EnerSys.
 These include a slow-starting engine, electrical issues with onboard accessories, corroded terminals, and aging effects because of excessive use.

 She added that batteries can fail for several reasons.
-Topping her list are application-related issues rather than battery problems, which include being exposed to cold temperatures, deep cycling with inadequate charging, and improper care.
+Topping her list are application-related issues rather than truck battery problems, which include being exposed to cold temperatures, deep cycling with inadequate charging, and improper care.

-Battery maintenance should occur as vehicles come in for regular preventive maintenance.
+Truck battery maintenance should occur as vehicles come in for regular preventive maintenance.
 Maintenance measures should include:

 - Checking and confirming the hold-downs.
 When technicians do not secure the battery properly, Brady said, the extra vibration and jolting will damage the battery.